-As part of the urban reorganization of Carrer Major and the Plaça d’Espanya, implemented in 2014, a series of archaeological tasks were carried out.
-These allowed different furniture elements that illustrate the occupation of the space belonging to the old town of Amposta between the Iberian period and the present.
-Specifically, materials from the Iberian, Roman, medieval Andalusian, medieval Christian, modern and contemporary periods were found.
-Beyond these materials, the intervention allowed documenting the plan of the old church of the village, as well as the cemetery that existed around it.
+As key part of the urban reorganization of Carrer Major and the Plaça d’Espanya, implemented in 2014, a notable series of archaeological tasks were carried out.
+These allowed different furniture elements that strikingly illustrate the occupation of the considerable space righfully belonging to the ancient town of Amposta between the Iberian period and the suitable present.
+Specifically, organic materials from the Iberian, Roman, medieval Andalusian, medieval Christian, modern and contemporary periods were found.
+Beyond these materials, the intervention allowed documenting the plan of the medieval church of the village, as well as the cemetery that existed around it.

 AMPOSTA IN THE LOW MIDDLE AGES

 In 1148 Ramon Berenguer IV conquered Tortosa.
-From that moment, the castle of Amposta and its territories were in the hands of the Order of the Hospital Sant Joan de Jerusalem, who installed in that castle the highest entity of government of the order in the territories of the Crown of Aragon, thus creating the figure of the Castilian of Amposta.
+From that moment, the castle of Amposta and its territories were in the hands of the Order of the Hospital Sant Joan de Jerusalem, who installed in that castle the highest body of government of the order in the territories of the Crown of Aragon, therefore creating the figure of the Castilian of Amposta.

 THE CHURCH OF AMPOSTA IN THE MIDDLE AGES